Malena-Guallar/Malena-Guallar/README.md

 I develop with Javascript.
 I like to use tools such as React, Next, Jest.
 Go check my repositories to know about all the tools I'm learning.
 <br>
 <br>
-I'm looking for a one year apprenticeship starting between october 23 and february 24 - let's get in touch ! <br>
+I'm looking for a one year apprenticeship starting now - let's get in touch ! <br>
 <br>
 → ✉ email me at malena.guallar@gmail.com
 <br>